jakub-michalik/select-poll-epoll-performance-test/README.md

 The server then reads the incoming data (if any) from all the connected clients.
 If a client sends data, that data is displayed on the server side.
 If a client disconnects, the file descriptor is closed and removed from the array of file descriptors (`fds[]`).

 In essence, the server can accept multiple client connections and receive messages from all of them concurrently.

+## epollTest1.c

+Just like the previous `poll` implementation, this `epoll` based server will listen on port 9000 and print received messages from clients.
+But compared to `poll`, `epoll` can provide better performance when handling large number of connections because `epoll` only returns the file descriptors which are ready for I/O, unlike `poll` that the application has to check the status of every single socket.

+## Summary:

+Epoll has an advantage over traditional methods like select() and poll() in that it does not require the entire FD set to be passed back and forth every time we wish to do I/O.

+Epoll behaves quite differently from these.
+It operates in an "event" style, where you give the epoll "interest list" a bunch of file descriptors that you're interested in, and it returns only those file descriptors that are ready for I/O. This means that as the number of watched file descriptors increases, the efficiency of epoll doesn't degrade like select() or poll().

+Here's where you should consider using epoll:

+- When you are dealing with a very high number of concurrent connections.
+This is especially common in high-performance servers or proxies.

+- When there is high socket I/O, and you'd like to avoid the overhead associated with select() and poll().

+- If your application's workflow fits well with the idea of having an "interest list" of file descriptors, and processing only those that are ready for I/O.

+Here's where not to use epoll:

+- For applications where the number of actual network connections is relatively small or where networking is not a key aspect of the application, the added complexity of epoll over the traditional select() or poll() might not be worth it.

+- The efficiency advantage of epoll becomes more apparent as the number of connections grows - for a small number of connections, the performance difference may not be significant.

+- Epoll is specific to Linux.
+If your application needs to be portable across many types of UNIX-like systems, select() or poll() is a better bet since they are standardized and available virtually everywhere.

 ## Usage